Ardmore, Pennsylvania: Geography

 According to the U.S. Census Bureau, Ardmore has a total area of 5.1 sqkm, all land.
 Ardmore is adjacent to Wynnewood (east), Haverford (west), Gladwyne (north), and Havertown (southwest).

 Ardmore's downtown, primarily centered around Lancaster Ave, Rittenhouse Place, and Cricket Ave, is home to many shops, restaurants, and small businesses.
-The western end of downtown features more traditional retail establishments, including the Ardmore West and Ardmore Plaza Shopping Centers.
+The western end of downtown features the Ardmore West and Ardmore Plaza Shopping Centers.
 Similarly, the eastern portion of Ardmore along Lancaster Ave is home to several car dealerships, offices, and apartments, as well as the Wynnewood Plaza Shopping Center.
 Suburban Square, opened in 1928 as one of the earliest shopping centers in the United States, is located just north of the Ardmore train station.
-Ardmore contained the nation's first suburban branch of a major department store, the former Strawbridge & Clothier which opened there in 1930; the former Suburban movie theater—now Not Your Average Joe's Restaurant; the newly relocated Ardmore Farmer's Market; an Apple Store, and the usual selection of mall shops.
+Ardmore contained the nation's first suburban branch of a major department store, the former Strawbridge & Clothier which opened there in 1930.

 The Merion Golf Manor neighborhood, named for the adjacent Merion Golf Club, is roughly bounded by Ardmore Avenue to the north, Darby Road to the West, Hathaway Lane to the South, and the Norristown High Speed Line to the East.
 Another neighborhood in the Haverford Township portion of town is Ardmore Park, roughly bounded by Haverford Road to the South, Ardmore Avenue to the west, and County Line Road to the North.
 While originally developed and marketed as Ardmore Park, today it is more commonly referred to today as South Ardmore (not to be confused with a separate housing development of the same name located in nearby Havertown).
 This neighborhood is home to Normandy Park, Chestnutwold Elementary, and businesses along Haverford Road and County Line Road.

 Residents from portions of southeastern Ardmore and Wynnewood cooperate as the ArdWood Civic Association.
 The Ardmore Progressive Civic Association serves the historically black section of Ardmore bordered by ArdWood Civic Association, Haverford College, Montgomery Avenue, and the Montgomery/Delaware County line.
 The North Ardmore Civic Association represents residents of North Ardmore and Wynnewood north of Montgomery Avenue.
 The South Ardmore Betterment Alliance is a community group in the Haverford Township portion of Ardmore which organizes various community activities.